-Auditing a website is not about finding a few technical errors or checking SEO boxes.
-It is a strategic, structured approach that aims to analyze in depth The real performance of a site.
-This process makes it possible to cross three essential dimensions:user experience, the organic visibility And the ability to convert.
+This process makes it possible to cross three essential dimensions: user experience, organic visibility and conversion capacity.
 Behind a slow, poorly structured or not very engaging site are often hidden untapped opportunities.
-The audit precisely makes it possible to reveal them, methodically and objectively.
+The audit precisely makes it possible to reveal them, in a methodical and objective way.

 Why audit a website?